 Medical negligence occurs when a patient receives substandard care from a medical professional which unfortunately causes an injury, makes an existing condition worse or prevents a better recovery.
 Medical negligence can take many forms.
-This could include, but isn’t limited to, misdiagnosis, failure to advise of treatment options, failing to warn of risks, incorrect treatments or surgical mistakes (for more information visit our medical negligence page).
+This could include, but isn’t limited to, misdiagnosis, failure to advise of treatment options, failing to warn of risks, incorrect treatments or surgical mistakes.

 If you look at medical negligence from the outside it looks very complicated and this can sometimes put people off seeking the compensation that they deserve, but at Pryers our role is to make the whole process a lot smoother.
 If you have any questions, please do not hesitate to ask one of our experts who will provide you with the information you need.